-Nijmah reached the point where she could no longer bring bread home, the only thing she could afford, and her sister could not support her anymore with the $50 JOD (Jordanian Dinars) per month she was giving.
+Nijmah reached the point where she could no longer bring bread home, the only thing she could afford, and her sister could not support her anymore with the $50 JOD (Jordanian Dinars – around $70) per month she was giving.
 At that point, she made the hard decision to go back to her husband.

-Once back, and in no time, her husband kicked her out of the house, but kept the children.
+Once back, and in no time, her husband kicked her out of the house but kept the children.
 On her own, Nijmah found a small place with barely a roof.
-Anytime it rained, it poured inside the space.
+Anytime it rained, it poured into the room.

-She wanted to move up the ladder and after a few years she asked for a raise/position.
+She wanted to move up the ladder and after a few years, she asked for a raise/position.
 It was denied.
 At that moment she took another gamble in life by quitting her stable job.
 She wanted to have a better control of her future and her professional life.
-Soon after, Nijmah started her own small business of selling clothes sawn by her.
-Every month, she hid $50 JOD of the money earned and saved it for bigger plans in the future… being a hotel owner.
+Soon after, Nijmah started her own small business of sewing and selling clothes.
+Every month, she hid $50 JOD ($70) of the money earned and saved it for bigger plans in the future… being a hotel owner.

-At the time she was doing everything, from housekeeping, to cooking, to reservations, everything!
-Eventually, she started hiring people and is now where she is.
-A hotel owner, and soon to be the proud owner of a second hotel – right in front of the Roman Amphitheatre.
+At the time she couldn’t hire anyone, so she was doing everything, from housekeeping to cooking, to reservations, everything!
+As time passed, her business became a stable venture and she began to hire people to run the place like a proper hotel.
+She is now a hotel owner, and soon to be the proud owner of a second hotel – right in front of the Roman Amphitheatre. (

 You can always see Nijmah around the gathering area and smoking area socializing with people and making sure everything is ok.
 She’s attentive enough to dedicate time to chat with you, socialize, and make you feel more at home.
 You can see her genuine passion for life when you speak with her.